-Have you ever heard of these classic French peas or petits pois à la Française before?
+Have you ever heard of this classic French peas recipe or petits pois à la Française before?
 It is a savory vegetable side dish of braised butter lettuce, green peas and spring onions…

 Braised butter lettuce?